 System integration is very similar to putting a puzzle together.
 An organization’s scattered pieces of its information subsystems must fit together into a well-coordinated and cohesive architecture in order to be useful to the business.
 The process itself can be quite complex, since it connects an organization’s functions from varying systems to streamline disparate systems, which include existing hardware, software (whether it’s customized or out-of-the-box) as well as communications.

 There are a few different forms of system integration methods, and which one an enterprise chooses will depend entirely on what their needs are and what they want to gain from a system integration tool.
-Here are the four key methods to system integration:
+Here are the four key methods for system integration:

 A vertical integration method helps break down “silos” and is the process of connecting unrelated subsystems as a single, functional unit with each subsystem benefitting from one another.

-Horizontal integration methods are essentially an enterprise service bus (ESB) that creates the application layer to allow programmatic connections between different applications and to the ESB itself.
+Horizontal integration methods are essentially an enterprise service bus (ESB) that creates the application integration layer to allow programmatic connections between different applications and to the ESB itself.
 It is a systemic-system integration.

 Star integration relies on the point-to-point method of integrating system components.
 This method interconnects each system to the remaining subsystems.